TheoVasa/virtual_reality/README.md

 - [BotDetectionArea](Assets/BotCorridorAsset/Scripts2/): *The part of the code responsible for reloading the scene and restarting the player position was developed with the help of ChatGPT*.
 If the current object's box collider is active and the Player object comes into contact with it, Gameover is activated and the scene is reload.
 - [BotDetectionArea](Assets/BotCorridorAsset/Scripts2/): If the current object's box collider, it means the light switch, is active and one of the "Light_switch" tag object comes into contact with it, then the light is switch off and the box collider of the corresponding bot is desactivate.
 #### Assets:
+- [Ball and FootBall](Assets/BotCorridorAsset/prefabs2/): Grab balls to throw at the switch.
 ### Prof's Desk
 ### General